kevinlmf/Options_Pricing/README.md

 > **Note:** Run `./rust_monte_carlo/build.sh` once per machine (and whenever the Rust code changes) before executing the demos so that the Monte Carlo validator is available.

 ## Key Features
-**The Essence of Options Trading: Betting on Volatility**
+**The Essence of Options Trading: Volatility**

-Options trading is fundamentally about **betting on volatility** - traders are essentially wagering on whether the underlying asset will move enough (in either direction) to make the option profitable.
+Options trading is fundamentally about **volatility** - traders are essentially wagering on whether the underlying asset will move enough (in either direction) to make the option profitable.
 This is why volatility is the most critical parameter in option pricing.

-**What traders focus on:**
-- **Volatility**
-- **Implied Volatility (IV)**: Market's expectation of future volatility
-  - **Realized Volatility**: Actual volatility that occurs
-  - **Volatility Trading**: Long volatility (buy options) vs. Short volatility (sell options)
-- **Direction** ⭐⭐⭐ (Secondary - for directional trading)
-  - Delta hedging, directional plays
-  - Less important because options can profit from movement in either direction

 ### 1. Multi-Agent Structural Forecasting